[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

 Stroll around Oji Shrine and Oji Inari Shrine

-Oji Shrine related to Tokugawa Yoshimune
+Oji Shrine, associated with Tokugawa Yoshimune

 INFORMATION

-address1-1-12 Oji Honmachi, Kita-ku, Tokyo 114-0022
+address 1-1-12 Ojihonmachi, Kita-ku, Tokyo 114-0022

 GOOGLE MAP

-Oji Inari Shrine is one of the most prestigious Inari shrines in the Togoku region.
-It is said that on New Year's Eve, all the Inari gods in Kanto and eastern Japan send their fox messengers to visit the shrine.
-In 1993, following this legend, the ``Oji Fox Parade'' was held on the night of New Year's Eve, where people donned fox makeup and paraded to Oji Inari Shrine to make their first visit to the shrine, and now it has become a year-end tradition.
-By the way, because there is currently a kindergarten on the grounds of Oji Inari Shrine, this approach is only open on holidays.
+Oji Inari Shrine is the most prestigious of the 33 Inari shrines in the eastern part of Japan.
+It's said that on New Year's Eve, all the Inari gods in the Kanto and eastern Japan send their fox messengers to make their first visit of the year.
+In 1993, following this legend, the "Oji Fox Procession" was held, where people don fox makeup and parade to Oji Inari Shrine on New Year's Eve.
+This has now become a year-end tradition.
+Incidentally, due to the presence of a kindergarten on the Oji Inari Shrine grounds, this approach to the shrine is only open on weekends.
 On weekdays, this area is used as a playground for kindergarten children.
-The kindergarten is just to the left of the stone steps.
-Pilgrims on weekdays use a different approach.
+The kindergarten is located just to the left of the stone steps.
+Weekday visitors use a different approach to the shrine

 INFORMATION

-nameOji Inari Shrine
+name Oji Inari Shrine

-address1-12-26 Kishicho, Kita-ku, Tokyo 114-0021
+address 1-12-26 Kishimachi, Kita-ku, Tokyo 114-0021

 GOOGLE MAP